 Federal Stafford Loan – $5,500 to $12,500 (depends on grade level)

 Students may qualify to borrow up to $12,500 per year (depends on grade level) at a variable interest rate, currently at 5.05%.
 Repayment begins six months after termination of enrollment.

-Parents of eligible students may borrow up to the full cost of attendance at a variable interest rate, currently at 7.60%.
+FEDERAL PLUS LOAN - Parents of eligible dependent students may borrow up to the full cost of attendance from the US Department of Education at a variable interest rate, currently at 7.60%.

 Note: Per federal regulations, you must be the biological or adoptive parent, or the spouse of the parent whose income is reported on the FAFSA to be eligible for a Parent PLUS loan.

 PRIVATE PARENT LOAN – Parents (and friends and other family) of eligible students may borrow up to the full cost of attendance from various lenders at a variable interest rate.
 Contact your financial aid counselor for more information on lenders who offer these loans.